codingMustache/codingMustache/README.md

 ## Joke of the Day

-which flower is most fierce?
-Dandelion
+How do robots eat guacamole?
+With computer chips.

 ## Home Server Up-Time

-Its Been **8 days** since this server shutdown
+Its been **8 days** since this server shutdown

 ## Daily Trivia

-.rs is the top-level domain for what country?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Rwanda
+ 1. Trusty Tahr
- 2. Russia
+ 2. Utopic Unicorn
- 3. Serbia
+ 3. Mystic Mansion
- 4. Romania
+ 4. Wily Werewolf

 <details>
   <summary>Answer</summary>
-  Serbia
+  Mystic Mansion
 </details>